shubh1176/Delivery-app-mobile-apps/README.md

 ## 🚀 Overview

-OnePost is a comprehensive delivery and logistics platform that connects users, delivery partners, and businesses through a seamless mobile experience.
+OnePost (purely a Demo of Unicapp) is a comprehensive delivery and logistics platform that connects users, delivery partners, and businesses through a seamless mobile experience.
 Built with React Native and Expo, it offers a robust solution for various delivery needs.

 ## 🎥 Demo